memburg/spotify-to-youtube/README.md

 ## Observations

-I'm kinda an idiot and I got blocked by Spotify, I didn't know I could retrieve public playlists without loging in.
+I'm kinda stupid and my account was blocked by Spotify, I didn't know I could retrieve public playlists without loging in.

 I will proceed to scrap the data without login in.